Johann Adalbert Angermayer

-Johann Adalbert Angermayer (Jan Vojtěch Angermayer, 1674–1742) was a painter born in Bílina, Habsburg monarchy.
+Johann Adalbert Angermayer (Jan Vojtěch Angermayer, 1674–1742) was a painter born in Bílina, Kingdom of Bohemia, Habsburg monarchy.
 He specialized in cabinet still life compositions.
 Since 1699, he studied painting in Prague under Johann Rudolf Byss and is recorded there as a member the Old Town Painter Guild between 1707 and 1727.
 He was known to paint counterparts to older solitary still life paintings, as was fashionable at the time.
 Some of his students include John Caspar Hirschely and Carl Kastner.

 Biography

 He was born on 9 November 1674 in Bílina.
 Since 1699, he lived in Prague, where he studied under Johann Rudolf Byss, who came to Prague seven years earlier.
 Johann Adalbert joined the Old Town Painter Guild in 1707.
 He built a reputation for his patiently detailed paintings of still life, often quite small in size.
 Among his pupils belong the early Roccoco painter John Caspar Hirschely and Carl Kastner.
 Other than his work stay at the Monastery of Osek (1719–1722), Johann Adalbert Angermayer spent most of his life in Prague, where he died on 10 May 1742.